ethereum/solidity-website/src/posts/2026-04-27-pattern-matching-in-core-solidity.md

 Pattern matching algorithms based on backtracking automata are effective at generating efficient code, but they are notoriously difficult to extend with exhaustiveness analysis: the automaton construction does not naturally expose which inputs remain uncovered.
-Decision tree based approaches, by contrast, produce exhaustiveness and redundancy information as natural byproducts of the compilation process itself, without requiring a separate analysis pass.
+Decision-tree-based approaches, by contrast, produce exhaustiveness and redundancy information as natural byproducts of the compilation process itself, without requiring a separate analysis pass.

 This pass runs after type inference and before code generation.
-Its job is to transform `match` statements over arbitrary nested patterns into a _decision tree_, a form where each node tests exactly one scrutinee against flat constructor patterns, with no nesting.
+Its job is to transform `match` statements over arbitrary nested patterns into a _decision tree_, a form where each node tests exactly one scrutinee against flat constructor patterns.
 The resulting tree is then converted back into simplified `match` statements that the Yul backend can handle directly.

 The algorithm works by treating the match arms as a _pattern matrix_ (one row